k0retux/fuddly/docs/source/disruptors.rst

 ------------------------------

 Description:
-  For each node associated to existence constraints or quantity constraints or size constraints, alter the constraint, one at a time, after each call to this disruptor.
-If `deep` is set, enable new structure corruption cases, based on the minimum and maximum amount of non-terminal nodes (within the input data) specified in the data model.
+  Perform constraints alteration (one at a time) on each node that depends on another one regarding its existence, its quantity, its size, ...

+  If `deep` is set, enable more corruption cases on the data structure, based on the internals of each non-terminal node:

+    - the minimum and maximum amount of the subnodes of each non-terminal nodes
+    - ...

 Reference:
   :class:`framework.generic_data_makers.sd_struct_constraints`